Zy0d0x0/HS2-Wheel/README.md

 Resource From: https://lastminuteengineers.com/rotary-encoder-arduino-tutorial/

-Using a 3D printer a frame is then printed out for the rotary encoder to next be scrwed into and the button being pushed over the top of the enocder.
+Using a 3D printer a frame is then printed out for the rotary encoder to next be screwed into and the button being pushed over the top of the enocder.

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/wheel-sketch-example.jpg)